gophersgang/gb-dep/Readme.md

 ## Planned Features

   - [ ] Installation from special repos (in case of forks)
+  - [ ] Skip binaries for some packages

 ## Thx
   - https://github.com/mattn/gom - for some code snippets